 - The (malicious) web site URL doesn’t match the name of the institution that it allegedly represents.

 - The web site doesn’t have an “s” after “http//:” indicating it is not a secure site.

 - The link in the pop-up doesn’t match the printed text.

 - The message is not personalized.
 Valid messages from banks and other legitimate sources usually refer to you by name.

 To Report Phishing or Spam

-To report emails that appear to be spam, forward the email to email@example.com.
+To report general phishing emails, go to www.antiphishing.org.
+To report phishing emails that appear to be from within the UW-Madison campus, go to Report an Incident or forward the email to email@example.com.
 You can also submit offending email using the report spam feature within the web or desktop email client.
 Learn more about submitting misclassified messages.